Stephen-Gates/service-locations/point-data-user-stories.md

 ```
 As a Data Consumer
-I want to display point data on the [Queensland Globe](https://qldglobe.information.qld.gov.au/)
+I want to display point data on the Queensland Globe
 So that I can see the data on an online map
 ```

-Supported by the `Add my data` function and uploading the point data CSV file.
+Supported by the `Add my data` function and uploading the point data CSV file to the [Queensland Globe](https://qldglobe.information.qld.gov.au/)